Jonathan Thompson (lawyer): Death

 According to one Natchez history, "Thompson and his family died of yellow fever while they prepared to leave the city to stay at Hawthorne."
 A newspaper death list included "Jonathan Thompson and wife" among those who died "in the country" (as opposed to in the city), between August 19 and September 5, 1823.
+They reportedly had three children who died at the same time of the same cause.

-Physician Samuel A. Cartwright, who wrote an article about "malignant fever" for an 1826 issue of the Medical Recorder of Philadelphia, recorded of the 1823 yellow fever outbreak in Natchez, that "it is worthy of remark, that until the 25th, when seventeen died of yellow fever, the disease was principally confined to the southern district of the city and suburbs, which contained the putrid animal matter.
+Physician Samuel A. Cartwright, who wrote an article about "malignant fever" for an 1826 issue of the Medical Recorder of Philadelphia, recorded of the 1823 yellow fever outbreak in Natchez, that "it is worthy of remark, that until the 25th, when 17 died of yellow fever, the disease was principally confined to the southern district of the city and suburbs, which contained the putrid animal matter.
 Families living in the suburbs of the southern and eastern parts of the city, among whom were that of Mr. Jonathan Thompson, and several hands belonging to Mr. Breill, were attacked sooner than those who lived in the block of the northern district."

 A description of Thompson's final hours appeared in La Roché's 1855 study of yellow fever:

-"Dr. Merrill, formerly of Natchez, now of Memphis, Tennessee, relates the following interesting case: "In 1823, I was summoned to the wife of Mr. Jonathan Thompson, who had just been moved some three miles from the city, upon the first alarm of the epidemic.
+Dr. Merrill, formerly of Natchez, now of Memphis, Tennessee, relates the following interesting case: "In 1823, I was summoned to the wife of Mr. Jonathan Thompson, who had just been moved some 3 mi from the city, upon the first alarm of the epidemic.
 Mr. T., whom I had never before seen, received me upon a gallery, and while awaiting for a few moments for the patient to invite me in, I observed, to my great surprise, that in the intervals of conversation, he gulped up whole mouthfuls of black-vomit.
-I intimated to him that he himself appeared to need assistance; but he repelled me in a decided manner, and said: ' wish you only to prescribe for my wife.'
+I intimated to him that he himself appeared to need assistance; but he repelled me in a decided manner, and said: 'wish you only to prescribe for my wife'.

 I sought out his nephew, who was an inmate of the family, and told him his uncle had but a few hours to live, and if he wished to make his will he had no time to lose, but in two or three hours time he would be incapable of doing it.
 A friend was sent for from the city; but it was too late.
-He was demented on his arrival, and remained so until he died., discharging all the while immense quantities of black vomit."
+He was demented on his arrival, and remained so until he died, discharging all the while immense quantities of black vomit."